Arab-Israeli Peace Plans

 On October 26, 1994, Jordan’s Prime Minister Abdul-Salam Majali and Israel’s Prime Minister Yitzchak Rabin signed a peace treaty.
 The treaty enhanced regional security, broadly, as well as security cooperation between the two countries.
 The full economic advantages of the treaty have never been realized, although it opened up the border to tourists and traders.
 Some tensions do remain between Israel and Jordan, but peace has held since the treaty was signed.

 The Camp David Summit (2000)

-During the Camp David Summit, Israeli Prime Minister Ehud Barak was conclude the process toward a two-state solution, offering Palestinian Liberation Organisation chairman Yasser Arafat control over 73% of the West Bank and all of the Gaza Strip.
-Within 10 to 25 years, under Israel’s offer, the area for a Palestinian state were to be widened to up to 94% of the West Bank, including parts of east Jerusalem.
+During the Camp David Summit, Israeli Prime Minister Ehud Barak concluded the process toward a two-state solution, offering Palestinian Liberation Organisation chairman Yasser Arafat control over 73% of the West Bank and all of the Gaza Strip.
+Within 10 to 25 years, under Israel’s offer, the area for a Palestinian state was to be widened to up to 94% of the West Bank, including parts of east Jerusalem.
 Israel would also agree to dismantle more than 60 settlements in the West Bank.
 The Palestinians rejected the offer.
-In his biography, US President Bill Clinton, who hosted the summit, wrote “I regret that in 2000, Arafat missed the opportunity to bring that nation into being and pray for the day when the dreams of the Palestinian people for a state and a better life will be realised in a just and lasting peace”.
+In his biography, US President Bill Clinton, who hosted the summit, wrote: “I regret that in 2000, Arafat missed the opportunity to bring that nation into being and pray for the day when the dreams of the Palestinian people for a state and a better life will be realised in a just and lasting peace”.